rt5899-art/zepto_sql_project/README.md

 ### Project Overview

-This project provides a comprehensive data analytics solution evaluating operational metrics, product availability, and pricing strategies for Zepto.
-By leveraging SQL and Excel, the analysis transforms raw transactional and inventory data into actionable business intelligence to optimize stock management and maximize revenue.
+This project provides a comprehensive end-to-end data analysis of Zepto's product inventory, pricing strategy, and stock availability.
+By leveraging SQL for data cleaning and exploration and Excel, this analysis uncovers critical patterns in revenue generation, discount distribution, and logistics planning to optimize e-commerce operations.

 ### Tools & Technologies
 SQL (PostgreSQL): Data structuring, ingestion, and advanced querying.